centreon/centreon-broker/doc/user/best_practices.rst

   * one_peer_retention_mode = no
   * filter category = storage
   * compression = auto

+The central-rrd output should have a failover file.

   * type = file
   * name = central-broker-rrd-master-failover